hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 - `for_each`

-In addition to Terraform [resource meta-arguments](https://www.terraform.io/docs/configuration/resources.html#meta-arguments), you may want to override resource attributes that cannot be fully expressed by the CDK for Terraform.
+In addition to Terraform [resource meta-arguments](https://www.terraform.io/docs/configuration/resources.html#meta-arguments), you may want to override resource attributes that cannot be fully expressed by CDKTF.

-To facilitate the addition of meta-arguments and attributes, you can use an **escape hatch** that will add to or override the Terraform JSON configuration.
+To facilitate the addition of meta-arguments and attributes, you can use an escape hatch that will add to or override the Terraform JSON configuration.
 Use the escape hatch to add meta-arguments or attributes released in new versions of Terraform and its providers.

 For TypeScript, define a provisioner for a resource using the `addOverride` method.